 See §7.1.3 below for more on address styles.
 The letterhead also includes other contact information such as phone and fax numbers, as well as the company web address.
 Some company letterhead templates move some or all of these parts, besides the company name and logo, to the footer so that the whole page is framed with company branding.
-For dozens of letter template examples, go to open a blank new document in MS Word and type "letter" into the document type or go to Letters (Microsoft Office, 2014).
+For dozens of letter template examples, create a new document in MS Word and type "letter" into the document type.